DaintyJet/VCHAT_SEH/README.md

     <img src="Images/SAF2.png">

-4. Re-Build the project
+4. Re-build the project

 > [!NOTE]
-> You can use the [*msvc*](https://learn.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-170) compiler though the command line tool `cl` and the linker with `link`.
-Using the `/SAFESEH` flag with the linker we can generate a executable with the SafeSEH table.
+> You can use the [*msvc*](https://learn.microsoft.com/en-us/cpp/build/reference/compiling-a-c-cpp-program?view=msvc-170) compiler through the command line tool `cl` and the linker with `link`.
+Using the `/SAFESEH` flag with the linker, we can generate an executable with the SafeSEH table.

 ## Examine SafeSeh